antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 * From the list of differentiating genes, choose one of the top genes and hover your mouse over the glass icon in front of the gene to read information about the gene.
 Now click on the icon to be taken to the One Gene View for this gene.
 Of course you can adapt the graph again with the menu underneath the graph.

-* On the page with the list of differentiating genes, click on the button **Plot all genes (xy, vulcano etc.)**
+* On the previous page with the list of differentiating genes, click on the button **Plot all genes (xy, vulcano etc.)**
 * Underneath the plot, change **Plot type** to *Vulcano plot*.
 In the textfield **Mark genes**, write the name of a gene that you are interested in.
 Click on **Redraw Image**.
 * Hover with your mouse over some dots furthest to the left in the plot to read their names.
 Compare those names with the list of differentiating genes.

-* On the page with the list of differentiating genes, now click the button **Heatmap (zscore)** to get an overview of all the genes and the (unsupervised) group separations in a Heatmap.
+* On the previous page with the list of differentiating genes, now click the button **Heatmap (zscore)** to get an overview of all the genes and the (unsupervised) group separations in a Heatmap.

 * Redo the Differential Expression between groups analysis and Gene Ontology analysis for the other treatment.
 I.e. choose for *Subset track* **experiment** and check **mtx (16)**.
 Don't forget to switch off the *Corr. multiple testing:*.